planetfederal/workshops/workshops/suiteintro/doc/source/geoserver/webadmin.rst

       Navigating to the Layer Preview page

 #.
-Preview a few layers by clicking on the :guilabel:`OpenLayers` link next to each layer.
+Preview the layers by clicking on the :guilabel:`OpenLayers` link next to each layer.

    .. figure:: img/layerpreviewpage.png